 The new definition includes not only violent acts, but also the child’s exposure to such acts.
 It is worth noting that family violence can manifest in many different types of behavior including:

-4. Dear of Safety: Causes a family member to dear for their safety or safety of another individual.
+- Fear of Safety: Causes a family member to fear for their safety or safety of another individual.

 The legal provisions relating to domestic violence in Alberta include: